learning-zone/javascript-basics/es6-questions.md

 3. There is no size property exists in WeakMap.

 **Browser support for Map and WeakMap**
 The latest Chrome, Firefox, Edge and Safari support Map and WeakMap on desktop.
-There’s no support in IE10.
-On mobile newer browsers also have support, but IE Mobile doesn’t.
+There is no support in IE10.
+On mobile newer browsers also have support, but IE Mobile doesn\'t.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What are default values in destructuring assignment?
+## Q. What are default values in destructuring assignment?

 A variable can be assigned a default value when the value unpacked from the array or object is undefined during destructuring assignment.
 It helps to avoid setting default values separately for each assignment.

 **Array Destructuring**